-U.S. Surgeon General Dr. Vivek Murthy calls on all of us to recognize that addiction is a chronic illness, not a moral failing.
-First Congregational Church of La Grange, as part of our mission to follow the example of Jesus, wants to offer support and healing to individuals and families affected by alcohol and drug addiction.
+U.S. Surgeon General Dr. Vivek Murthy called on all of us to recognize that addiction is a chronic illness, not a moral failing.
+First Congregational Church of La Grange, as part of our mission to follow the example of Jesus, wants to offer support and healing to individuals and families affected by mental illness or addiction.

 Substance abuse and mental health disorders affect millions of Americans.
 Our community is no different from the rest of the country in this regard.
 If you are seeking help for yourself or someone you know, resources are available: